 A vegan version of Taiwanese Sticky Rice (台式油飯).
-An authentic, plant-based but no less flavorful take on the traditional round-table style dish.
+A plant-based but no less flavorful take on the traditional round-table style dish.

 Taiwanese sticky rice is quite literally the ultimate comfort food.
 I mean, its name “油飯” translates to “oily rice” — am I the only one who’s drooling from just hearing its name?!
 At the same time, sticky rice cooked like this makes for a painful reminder of those family gatherings that I could no longer have, being thousands of kilometers away from home.